 Too much food.
 Too much to drink.
 Too much stressing to make the perfect event for the holidays.
 Plus, Uncle Bob supported Trump; Aunt Sally was gung-ho for Joe; and Cousin Ted is still in mourning for Bernie.
 Oh, and don’t forget your sister’s new boyfriend, The Vegan.
 Now they’re all sitting at your holiday table.
-2020 may be the most stressful holiday season in history!
+And with the pandemic still hanging on 2021 may be the most stressful holiday season in history!
 As if digesting a big holiday meal wasn’t taxing enough for your digestive system…

 The answer to your digestive woes is keeping your gut happy and healthy.
 Here are 10 out-of-the-box tips to survive the holidays: